JanessaTech/exercises/java/maven/triggerPluginInProfile/readme.md

 About this demo:</br>
-This demo is to show how to use a profile to trigger a profile.</br>
+This demo is to show how to use a profile to trigger a plugin.</br>
-This profile is to run a script. </br>
+This plugin is to run a script. </br>
 How to run it:</br>
 1. Go this this directory and run 'mvn clean -Pintegration'.
 You will get something like this:
 ```